awesome-workshop/docker-singularity-hats/_episodes/05-file-io.md

 ~~~
 {: .source}

+**Note:** Remember to do `docker ps` if you don't know the name of your container.

-and then from the container check and modify it in some way
+From the container check and modify the file in some way

 ~~~bash
 pwd